Phase 3 clinical trials

 Hal holding picture of a patient with plaque psoriasis

-Only topical combination for psoriasis with proven remission data2
+The topical combination lotion for plaque psoriasis with long-term efficacy

-*Treatment success was defined as at least a 2-grade improvement from baseline in Investigator's Global Assessment (IGA) score, and a score of “clear” or “almost clear” (primary endpoint at week 8).1
+*Treatment success was defined as at least a 2-grade improvement from baseline in Investigator's Global Assessment (IGA) score and a score of “clear” or “almost clear” (primary endpoint at week 8).2

 Taz holding picture of a patient with plaque psoriasis

-Post hoc analysis of an open-label, long-term safety study
+Results of an open-label, long-term (1-year) safety study4

 Percent of patients with a baseline BSA of 3%-12% who achieved and also maintained treatment success